 What makes our therapeutic provision so valuable?

-- Personal approach – we know each of our residents and learners very well; we understand their needs, their communication techniques and their complexities, and can support them to achieve what they want and should be aiming for.
+- Personal approach – we know each of our learners very well; we understand their needs, their communication techniques and their complexities, and can support them to achieve what they want and should be aiming for.

 - “Needs-Led” approach – we develop programmes of therapy, with agreed outcomes and goals, which are regularly reviewed to evaluate progress and to re-set targets to ensure constant improvement.

 - Emergencies – we respond to emergency issues or sudden changes, offering an acute intervention approach.
-If something happens to a resident or learner, we will visit them in hospital or work with their care team within their home here at St Elizabeth’s to develop a programme of support.
+If something happens to a learner, we will visit them in hospital or work with their care team within their home here at St Elizabeth’s to develop a programme of support.

 - On-site sensory facilities – including a Dark Sensory Room, Light Sensory Room, Multi-Therapy Rooms, Ball Pools and sensory breakout rooms.